 Description Specifies whether Multicam will freeze or play through when it reaches an OUT point marked on the record train that is being played back.
 Values Two values are possible for this parameter: Play through: Multicam will still countdown to the OUT point, but will keep playing through this point.
-Freeze: Multicam will countdown to the OUT point and will automatically freeze: on that picture if the post-roll mode is disabled on that picture + the post-roll duration if the post-roll mode is enabled.
-When playing a clip, Multicam always freezes on the OUT point (or OUT point + post-roll duration when post-roll mode is enabled).
-Default value Play through
+Freeze: Multicam will countdown to the OUT point and will automatically freeze: Default value Play through